shapeshed/nodejsbook.io.examples/chapter22/README.md

 3. How to test your module with assert
 4. How to test your module with mocha
 5. Adding an execuable to your module
-6. Using module.exports - this pattern
+6. Using module.exports
-7. Using module exports - Prototype pattern
-8. Adding Travis CI, Github Information and publishing to npm
+7. Adding Travis CI, Github Information and publishing to npm